 Louisiana Literature 2014

 For the fifth time Louisiana Museum of Modern Art presents the international literary festival Louisiana Literature, which this year takes place August 21-24.
 This year some of the world’s best women writers take pride of place.
-The festival invites the public to meet and experience literature in a varied mix of genres and modes of expression on platforms around the museum, outdoors and indoors.
+The festival invites the public to meet and experience literature in a varied mix of genres and modes of expression on platforms around the museum.

 See or recall several of the major LOUISIANA LITERATURE MOMENTS from previous festivals.

 Louisiana Literature 2014 takes us out into the world with names from countries as different as Britain, Hungary, Canada, Romania, Germany, Nigeria, Sweden, Egypt, Norway and the USA.
 True to tradition the festival presents literature in readings, dialogue, discussion, song and performance.
 The writers appear on stages all around the museum, outdoors and indoors.

 Among others you can meet these authors at